vitrineofcode/lackluster-frontend/Proposal.md

 ### Day 2: Database Schema and Food Inventory Management

-- Design and implement the MongoDB schema for food items.
+- Design and implement the MongoDB schema for the game catalog and customers.
-- Implement API endpoints for adding and viewing food items in the inventory.
+- Implement API endpoints for adding and viewing customers and games in the inventory.

 ### Day 3: Food Inventory Management

-- Implement API endpoints for updating and deleting food items in the inventory.
+- Implement API endpoints for updating and deleting customers and games in the inventory.
 - Test CRUD operations.

 ### Day 4: User Interface Development